 Those readers or followers will then be much more inclined to follow affiliate links to your website and product pages.
-Pre-primed with a glowing endorsement of your brand from someone they trust, they’ll then be more likely to make a purchase, sign up to your service, or simply get in touch.
+Pre-primed with a glowing endorsement of your brand from someone they trust, they’ll then be more likely to make a purchase, sign up for your service, or get in touch.
 That’s where affiliate promotions start to maximize the potential of your site.

 Celebrities and influencers already have an audience and – if they’re any good at what they do – a positive relationship with that audience.
-If you pick your celeb/influencer well, you can leverage both their social followers and their relationship to your advantage.
+If you pick your celeb/influencer well, you can leverage their social followers and relationship to your advantage.
 Nowadays, when a celebrity endorses a brand for example, in an Instagram post, it is like making personal recommendations.
 This is very common because celebrities want to be sure of the value of a product before they promote it on their public social media profiles.

 When choosing this route, it is worth understanding the differences between B2B and B2C marketing.
 Typically, celebrity and influencer marketing works best for B2C businesses – for B2B marketing, you might be better off with things like expert recommendations (more on those later).

 That’s because B2C marketing is often more about eliciting an emotional response from prospects, and seeing a favorite celeb promoting a product can do that.
-B2B marketing is a lot more about reason, logic, and persuasion.
+B2B marketing is more about reason, logic, and persuasion.
 However, this does depend a lot on the nature of your business!

 If you can get UGC (user-generated content) right, you’re onto a winner.
 Using your customers’ own brand-related content as social proof is a fantastic way to build trust, build community, and drive conversions.

-Dog brand, BarkBox, is incredible at UGC.
+The dog brand, BarkBox, is incredible at UGC.
 They regularly post their users’ photos, memes, videos, and more.
 This not only gives them a constant stream of great content, it also drives up their organic reach as users share ‘their’ BarkBox posts to their own socials.